esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 **Hiding IN** is what ancient poets described in their prayers.
 Trust-driven.
 Safety-seeking.
 Running toward shelter for covering, not away in fear.
 This hiding heals, restores, connects us to our true identity.

-The original writing from the blog captures this journey:
+The song lyrics in this chapter capture this journey:

 *"What can wash away my shame, or will I live forever in its grip, squeezing the very life out of my soul, leaving me to rot on the heap of humanity?
 Have I walked too far beyond the boundary of grace, only to look back and see nothing but emptiness, leaving me to fend for myself in this world, sliding faster and faster to death and destruction?"*